cgnicholls/cgnicholls.github.io/_posts/2016-08-20-reinforcement-learning.markdown

 ## The cart and pole problem ##

 In this problem a cart attempts to vertically balance a pole by moving left and right along a one-dimensional space.
-At each time step, the cart receives its position and velocity, and the angle and angular velocity of the pole.
-We let
+The cart is allowed to observe its position and velocity, as well as the angle and angular velocity of the pole.
+At each time step the cart makes a decision to either accelerate left or accelerate right.
-$x$ denote the observation, and we use this as the state.
-Let $a_L$ denote the action 'accelerate left' and $a_R$ denote the action 'accelerate right'.

-We model this problem as a Markov decision process, since the behaviour of the system only depends on the current state, i.e. our state satisfies the Markov
+We model this as a Markov decision process, which means that at time step $t$ we receive an observation $x_t$ from the environment.
+We then choose an action
-property: $P(x_{t+1} | x_t) = P(x_{t+1} | x_1, x_2, \ldots, x_t)$.
-In words, the
-probability of transitioning to state $x_{t+1}$ given that you were in state
-$x_t$ is independent of all previous states.
-This really means that your state captures all you need to know about the system.
-In contrast, if our state did not include the cart's velocity, then it wouldn't be Markov, because $x_t$ doesn't give the velocity, while $x_t$ and $x_{t-1}$ together give you a crude estimate of the velocity.

-At time step $t$ we receive an observation $x_t$ from the environment.
-We then choose an action $a_t$, and the environment transitions stochastically into a new state.
-We receive a reward $r_{t+1}$, and we see the next state $x_{t+1}$.
+$a_t$, and the environment transitions stochastically into a new state.
+We receive a reward $r_{t+1}$, and we see an observation $x_{t+1}$ of the environment in its new state.
+In general our observation need not be the same as the environment's state.
 This process repeats until we see the terminal state: the pole falls off the cart.

-In the cart and pole problem, the reward is $r_t = +1$ for every time step
+In the cart and pole problem, the observation at time $t$ is a vector $x_t \in
-$t$; thus the incentive is to keep the pole balanced for as long as possible.
+\RR^4$.
+The reward is $r_t = +1$ for every time step $t$; thus the incentive is to keep the pole balanced for as long as possible.
 In general, the reward may depend on $x_t$ and $a_t$.
+Let $a_L$ denote the action 'accelerate left' and
+$a_R$ denote the action 'accelerate right'.

+The reason we can model this as a Markov decision process is because the state is Markov.
+This means that the system only depends on the current state, i.e.
+$P(x_{t+1} \| x_t) = P(x_{t+1} \| x_1, x_2, \ldots, x_t)$.
+In words, the
+probability of transitioning to $x_{t+1}$ given that you were in state $x_t$ is independent of all previous states.
+This really means that the state captures all you need to know about the system.
+In contrast, if our state did not include the cart's velocity, then it wouldn't be Markov, because $x_t$ wouldn't give the velocity, while $x_t$ and $x_{t-1}$ would together give you a crude estimate of the velocity.

 ### Playing randomly ###